Appendix A — Exercise solutions

 1. (a) (-0.044, 0.346).
 We are 95% confident that student who go out more than two nights a week on average have GPAs 0.044 points lower to 0.346 points higher than those who do not go out more than two nights a week, when controlling for the other variables in the model. (b) Yes, since the p-value is larger than 0.05 in all cases (not including the intercept).

 3. (a) Linearity: Horror movies seem to show a much different pattern than the other genres.
 While the residuals plots show a random scatter over years and in order of data collection, there is a clear pattern in residuals for various genres, which signals that this regression model is not appropriate for these data.
 Independent observations: The variability of the residuals is higher for data that comes later in the dataset.
-We do not know if the data are sorted by year, but if so, there may be a temporal pattern in the data that voilates the independence condition.
+We don’t know if the data are sorted by year, but if so, there may be a temporal pattern in the data that voilates the independence condition.
 Normality: The residuals are right skewed (skewed to the high end).
 Constant or Equal variability: The residuals vs. predicted values plot reveals some outliers.
 This plot for only babies with predicted birth weights between 6 and 8.5 pounds looks a lot better, suggesting that for bulk of the data the constant variance condition is met.

 4. (a) Linearity: With so many observations in the dataset, we look for particularly extreme outliers in the histogram of residuals and do not see any.
-We also do not see a non-linear pattern emerging in the residuals vs. predicted plot.
-Independent observations: The sample is random and there does not seem ti be a trend in the residuals vs. order of data collection plot.
+We also don’t see a non-linear pattern emerging in the residuals vs. predicted plot.
+Independent observations: The sample is random and there does not seem to be a trend in the residuals vs. order of data collection plot.
 Normality: The histogram of residuals appears to be unimodal and symmetic, centered at 0.
 Constant or equal variability: The residuals vs. predicted values plot reveals some outliers.
 This plot for only babies with predicted birth weights between 6 and 8.5 pounds looks a lot better, suggesting that for bulk of the data the constant variance condition is met.
 All concerns raised here are relatively mild.
-There are some outliers, but there is so much data that the influence of such observations will be minor. (b) \(H_0\): The true slope coefficient of habit is zero (\(\beta_5 = 0\)). \(H_A\): The true slope coefficient of habit is different than zero (\(\beta_5 \neq 0\)).
+There are some outliers, but there is so much data that the influence of such observations will be minor. (b) \(H_0\): The true slope coefficient of habit is zero (\(\beta_5 = 0\)). \(H_A\): The true slope coefficient of height is different than zero (\(\beta_5 \neq 0\)).
 The p-value for the two-sided alternative hypothesis (\(\beta_5 \ne 0\)) is incredibly 0.0007 (smaller than 0.05), so we reject \(H_0\).
-The data provide convincing evidence that habit and weight are positively correlated, given the other variables in the model.
+The data provide convincing evidence that height and weight are positively correlated, given the other variables in the model.
 The true slope parameter is indeed greater than 0.

-5. (a) Roughly \(\widehat{\texttt{weight}} = 11\) pounds and \(\texttt{weight}_i = 7\) pounds. (b) Folds 1, 2, and 4 were used to build the prediction model. (c) The plot on the left estimates 8 parameters; the plot on the right estimates 3 parameters. (d) The residuals are not substantially different.
+5. (a) Roughly \(\widehat{\texttt{weight}} = 11\) pounds and \(\texttt{weight}_i = 7\) pounds. (b) Folds 1, 2, and 4 were used to build the prediction model. (c) The plot on the top estimates 8 parameters; the plot on the bottom estimates 3 parameters. (d) The residuals are not substantially different.

 A.26 Chapter 26

-1. (a) \(H_0: \beta_1 = 0\), the slope of the model predicting kids’ marijuana use in college from their parents’ marijuana use in college is 0. \(H_A: \beta_1 \neq 0\), the slope of the model predicting kids’ marijuana use in college from their parents’ marijuana use in college is different than 0. (b) The test statistic is \(Z = 4.09\) and the associated p-value is less than 0.0001. (c) With a small p-value we reject \(H_0\).
-The data provide convincing evidence that the slope of the model predicting kids’ marijuana use in college from their parents’ marijuana use in college is different than 0, i.e. that parents’ marijuana use in college is a significant predictor of kids’ marijuana use in college.
+2. \(H_0: \beta_1 = 0\), the slope of the model predicting kids’ marijuana use in college from their parents’ marijuana use in college is 0. \(H_A: \beta_1 \neq 0\), the slope of the model predicting kids’ marijuana use in college from their parents’ marijuana use in college is different than 0.
+The test statistic is \(Z = 4.09\) and the associated p-value is less than 0.0001.
+With a small p-value we reject \(H_0\).
+The data provide convincing evidence that the slope of the model predicting kids’ marijuana use in college from their parents’ marijuana use in college is different than 0, i.e., that parents’ marijuana use in college is a discernible predictor of kids’ marijuana use in college.

-2. (a) 26 observations are in Fold2.
+3. (a) 26 observations are in Fold2.
 8 correctly and 2 incorrectly predicted to be from Victoria. (b) 78 observations are used to build the model. (c) 2 coefficients for tail length; 3 coefficients for total length and sex.